 - Presidents of the JCR & MCR of the colleges of the Proctors and the Assessor

-I’ve got a ticket to the Ceremony, where do I sit?
+I’ve got a ticket to the Ceremony.
+Where can I sit?

-Your ticket will tell you which section of the Sheldonian you will be sitting in and which door to go to for entry.
+Your ticket will tell you which section of the Sheldonian Theatre you will be sitting in and where you should enter the building.

 Can I process into the Ceremony?

-Only those members of the University eligible to attend Lord Crewe’s Benefaction may process into the Ceremony.
+Only those members of the collegiate University eligible to attend Lord Crewe’s Benefaction may process into the ceremony.

 Where does the procession take place/can I watch?

-The procession leaves from a college near to the Sheldonian Theatre and walks through Radcliffe Square into the Bodleian Old Quad, through Divinity Schools and into the Sheldonian.
+The procession leaves from a college near the Sheldonian Theatre and walks through Radcliffe Square into the Bodleian Old Quad, through the Divinity School and into the Sheldonian Theatre.

-The area will be closed to the general public for the procession but there are points around Radcliffe square where you would be able to see the route.
+The area will be closed to the general public for the procession but there are points around Radcliffe Square where you will be able to see the route.

 Lord Crewe’s Benefaction?

-Those with a degree from Oxford should follow the same rules as for Lord Crewe’s Benefaction.
+Those with a degree from the University of Oxford should follow the same rules as for Lord Crewe’s Benefaction (above).